John Courtney Murray: Tensions with the Vatican, 1954

 By the late 1940s, Murray argued that Catholic teaching on church-and-state relations was inadequate to the "moral functioning" of contemporary peoples.
 The Anglo-American West, he claimed, had developed a fuller truth about human dignity, which was the responsibility of all citizens to assume "moral control" over their own religious beliefs and to wrest control from paternalistic states.
 That truth was an "intention of nature" or a new dictate of natural law philosophy.

-Murray’s claim that a "new moral truth" had emerged outside the Church led to conflict with Cardinal Alfredo Ottaviani, Pro-Secretary of the Vatican Holy Office.
+Murray's claim that a "new moral truth" had emerged outside the Church led to conflict with Cardinal Alfredo Ottaviani, Pro-Secretary of the Vatican Holy Office.
 In 1954, the Vatican demanded for Murray to end both writing on religious freedom and publishing his two latest articles on the issue.

 Second Vatican Council, 1963

 In spite of his silencing, Murray continued to write privately on religious liberties and submitted his works to Rome, all of which were rejected.

 In 1963, he was invited to the second but not the first session of the Second Vatican Council in which he drafted the third and the fourth versions of a document on religious freedom.

-In 1965, the document eventually became the Council's endorsement of religious freedom Dignitatis humanae personae.
+In 1965, the document eventually became the council's endorsement of religious freedom Dignitatis humanae personae.
 He continued to write on the issue by claiming that the arguments offered by the final decree were inadequate even if the affirmation of religious freedom was unequivocal.

-In 1966, prompted by the Vietnam War, he was appointed to serve on Lyndon Johnson's presidential commission, which reviewed Selective Service classifications.
+In 1966, prompted by the Vietnam War, he was appointed to serve on Lyndon B. Johnson's presidential commission, which reviewed Selective Service classifications.
 He supported the allowance of a classification for those opposed on moral grounds to some but not all wars, but that recommendation was not accepted by the Selective Service Administration.

 Murray then turned to questions of how the Church might arrive at new theological doctrines.
 He argued that Catholics who arrived at new truths about God would have to do so in conversation "on a footing of equality" with non-Catholics and atheists.
 He suggested greater reforms, including a restructuring of the Church, which he saw as having overdeveloped its notion of authority and hierarchy at the expense of the bonds of love that had from the start defined the authentically Christian life.